 The Bible mentions another spirit who is acknowledged as ‘the god of this world’.
 Now this god would simply love to be given authority over the kind of hell believed in by Catholics, and most Protestant and Evangelical churches.
 He would even thrill to increase the pain sensitivity level in hellfire by a factor of seven.

-If you, as a ruler under Christ, with the authority to cast unrepentant people into hell, would never bear to see an incorrigible member of your family suffering in hellfire, how much more would God not be able to bear seeing people created in his own image and likeness suffering perpetual agony.
+If you, as a ruler under Christ, with the authority to cast unrepentant people into hell, would never bear to see an incorrigible member of your family suffering in full consciousness in hellfire, how much more would God not be able to bear seeing people created in his own image and likeness suffering perpetual agony.
 How much more sensitive is God to his people’s feelings than even a mother is sensitive to her child’s feelings!

 ‘Can a woman forget her nursing child, And not have compassion on the son of her womb?
 Surely they may forget, Yet I will not forget you.’
 Is 49:15